ThePradox/SolarExportControl/README.md

     - The published value must be negative if power is exported (inverter production greater than consumption)
     - Should publish at least every 10 seconds

-- A device which can regulate its power production
+- An inverter which can regulate its power production
     - Receive its power limit from the MQTT Broker
     - Power limit can be watts or percentage